survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Setting Up Webpack Configuration

-You will need to tell webpack how to deal with the assets that were set up.
+You need to tell webpack how to deal with the assets that were set up.
 For this purpose, you have to develop a *webpack.config.js* file.
-Webpack and its development server will be able to discover this file through a convention.
+Webpack and its development server are able to discover this file through a convention.

 To keep things convenient to maintain, you can use [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) to generate an *index.html* for the application. *html-webpack-plugin* wires up the generated assets with it.
 Install it to the project: